 The U.S. Government has recently issued warnings to park visitors regarding the increased usage of certain park areas by drug traffickers and other illegal immigrants crossing into the USA from Mexico.
 The National Park Service acknowledges that in the last several years the Big Bend National Park has seen the establishment of rather well defined routes for drug smuggling into the USA through this national park, and issued safety warnings to citizens of the USA who visit the park.

-The silvery minnow in the Rio Grande is the only endangered species known to inhabit the park.
+There are four federally endangered species known to inhabit Big Bend National Park.
+The Mexican long-nosed bat (Leptonycteris nivalis), the black-capped vireo (Vireo atricapilla), the silvery minnow (Hybognathus amarus) and the Big Bend mosquitofish (Gambusia gaigei).
+Other species, such as the peregrine falcon (Falco peregrinus) have been delisted federally due to recovery, but are listed as endangered in the state by the Texas Parks and Wildlife.
 The water flowing through the Rio Grande is an important natural resource, being used for agriculture from Colorado, the source of the river, to its mouth at the Gulf of Mexico where its banks are shared by the United States and Mexico.

 References and further reading